ilsh1964/behafucha/README.md

  - install.tar.gz include a script to install behafucha on non Debian\Ubuntu OS

 ## Usage:
-   - Define a keyboard shortcut to /usr/bin/behafucha
+   - Define a keyboard shortcut that run /usr/bin/behafucha
    - Mark the text
    - Run the keyboard shortcut

-## Remark:
-   - Behafucha works on X and Wayland